bogdankostic527565/Linefollowing-robot/README.md

 - *Altium Designer** – schematic and PCB layout
 - ** Arduino IDE** – firmware development

-## 📌 Notes

-- Designed for educational purposes and personal prototyping
-- You can use or modify this project freely (MIT license)

 ## 📫 Contact

 For questions or collaboration: